TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 \subsubsection{Implementation Details.}

 For TableMind, we adopt Qwen3-8B as the backbone model.
 During the supervised fine-tuning stage, we carefully train on 200 synthetic samples with a learning rate of $1 \times 10^{-6}$ for one epoch.
-In the RFT stage, we explicitly implement the RAPO algorithm using the Verl framework, with vLLM consistently employed for generation.
+In the RFT stage, we explicitly implement the RAPO algorithm using the agent-r1 framework, with vLLM consistently employed for generation\footnote{https://github.com/0russwest0/Agent-R1}.
 In Eq.~\eqref{eq:tool_reward}, the hyperparameters are set as $\rho = 0.05$, $C = 0.01$, $\beta = 0.5$, and the group size $G = 8$.
 The batch size is 128, the learning rate is $1 \times 10^{-6}$, the policy temperature is 1, the maximum tool-calling turns per prompt is 3, and the maximum response length for each turn is 2048 tokens.
 Both training stages are extensively conducted on a 4-GPU A800 cluster.
-To ensure a fair comparison of generation performance, we standardize the number of samples to 1 across all baselines.
-For other parameters, we faithfully preserve the original configurations proposed by each method, given that the approaches involve distinct target operations.
+To ensure a strictly fair comparison of generation performance, we standardize the number of samples to 1 across all baselines.